-With COVID-19 disrupting nearly every aspect of daily life, organizations across the United States (and the world) are scrambling to figure out how to handle remote working.
-I’ve been a consultant for many years, and I’ve almost never worked on a team that didn’t have some sort of remote component to it.
+When COVID-19 disrupted nearly every aspect of daily life, organizations across the United States (and the world) scrambled to figure out how to handle remote working.
+But remote work is nothing new.
+Many of our consultants have worked on teams that had some sort of remote component.

-In this blog, I’ll share 20 helpful tips to adapt your agile environment to a virtual working world where you can still be successful.
+In this blog, we will share 20 helpful tips to adapt your agile environment to a virtual working world where you can still be successful.

 1. Set Up a Work Environment